 Research Topic

-The near-collapse of the world financial system in 2008 brought to light the fragility of the global economic system.
+The near-collapse of the international financial system in 2007-2009 brought to light the fragility of the global economic system.
 In particular, it highlighted the level of connection of national and global economic health, the systemic nature of global risk, and the role of the perception of resource risk on prices.
 The resource scarcity-environment-economic growth nexus represents a form of complex adaptive system as it involves multiple sectors and agents displaying non-linear and non-rational interacting behaviours characterised by feedbacks and time lags within a finite system.
-The World3 System Dynamics model published in “The Limits To Growth” in 1972 (Meadows et al., 1972) represent ed the first attempt to show how unsustainable economic and population growth path would led human society to reach planetary boundaries in the 21st century.
+The World3 System Dynamics model published in “The Limits To Growth” in 1972 (Meadows et al., 1972) represents the first attempt to show how unsustainable economic and population growth path would led human society to reach planetary boundaries in the 21st century.
 Despite new calibrations showing its scenarios being meaningful also for 2012 (Pasqualino et al., 2015), the differences between the base runs and current data could be explained by the missing dimensions of the model, i.e., (i) finance, (ii) governance, and (iii) the approximate representation of pollution and technology (Monasterolo et al., 2015).
 In this way, it is not able to show the role of capital investments into green technology which would allow the production system to be more resource resilient.

 Research Objective